 Her Dream Farm

-“She turned our backyard into a massive kitchen garden,” Boneta remembered.
+“She turned our backyard into a massive kitchen garden,” Boneta said.
 “From the time when I was little, we grew enough vegetables in our backyard to feed our family, but also there was enough for the community.”

 That’s when Boneta decided she was going to be a farmer.